aarnphm/aarnphm.github.io/content/cache/projects.md

   - evergreen
 ---

 The list below are notable projects I'm currently maintaining/finished.
-A more incomplete list of ideas that I will do sometime can be found in [[cache/backburners|backburners]].
+A more incomplete list of ideas that I will do sometime can be found in [[backburners]].
 My resume can also be found [here](https://aarnphm.xyz/resumes/2022-aaronpham-resume.pdf).

 ## BentoML -- Unified Model Serving Framework 🍱